multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 Withdraws all collected fees to the owner:
 - Transfers all accumulated fees across all tokens in a single multi-payment transaction
 - Clears the collected fees storage
-- Only fees collected from claims and forwards are included (not initial deposits)- Consumes fees from the current deposit
+- Only fees collected from claims and forwards are included (not initial deposits)
-- Moves funds to the forwarded address
-- Returns any remaining fees to the original depositor

-After forwarding, if the new deposit expires and is withdrawn, funds go to the depositor address recorded in the forwarded deposit.